russrimm/Power-Platform-Copilot-Studio-News-Automation/README.md

 Formats the data into an HTML table with CSS styling for better readability.

+> **Note:** This flow was originally designed to link Message Center messages to [MSPulse360.app](https://www.mspulse360.app) - a comprehensive site aggregating news and updates from Microsoft services across multiple sources.
+You can modify the link structure in the flow to point to your preferred Message Center viewing experience.

 ### Stage 4: Find New Connectors

 The flow queries Power Automate Management API: